elastisys/compliantkubernetes/docs/user-guide/operate.md

 To monitor your application, you will log in to your Grafana.
 Recall how to log in to your web portals from [Step 1: Prepare](prepare.md).

 Grafana visually displays the monitoring data that Prometheus has collected on your behalf.
-A significant amount of metrics are already collected for you, out of the box, on Elastisys Compliant Kubernetes.
+A significant amount of metrics are already collected for you, out of the box, on Welkin.
 This means you can visualize data about the cluster immediately.

 But Prometheus can also be instructed to collect specific metrics from your own application.
-Perhaps this is more useful to you than monitoring metrics that relate to cluster health (in particular if somebody else managed Elastisys Compliant Kubernetes for you).
+Perhaps this is more useful to you than monitoring metrics that relate to cluster health (in particular if somebody else managed Welkin for you).

 To instruct Prometheus on how to do this, you create a [ServiceMonitor](https://blog.container-solutions.com/prometheus-operator-beginners-guide).
 This is a Kubernetes resource that configures Prometheus and specifies how to collect metrics from a particular application.